Schema migration: Schema migration in agile software development

 When developing software applications backed by a database, developers typically develop the application source code in tandem with an evolving database schema.
 The code typically has rigid expectations of what columns, tables and constraints are present in the database schema whenever it needs to interact with one, so only the version of database schema against which the code was developed is considered fully compatible with that version of source code.

-In software testing, while developers may mock the presence of a compatible database system for unit testing, any level of testing higher than this (e.g. integration testing or system testing) it is common for developers to test their application against a local or remote test database schematically compatible with the version of source code under test.
+In software testing, while developers may mock the presence of a compatible database system for unit testing, in any level of testing higher than this (e.g. integration testing or system testing) it is common for developers to test their application against a local or remote test database schematically compatible with the version of source code under test.
 In advanced applications, the migration itself can be subject to migration testing.

 With schema migration technology, data models no longer need to be fully designed up-front, and are more capable of being adapted with changing project requirements throughout the software development lifecycle.